Thomas Holliday Barker

 Thomas Holliday Barker (6 July 1818 – 26 June 1889) was an English temperance and vegetarianism advocate.
+He was a founding member of the United Kingdom Alliance (UKA).

 Biography

-Halliday was born in Peterborough on 6 July 1818.
+Thomas Holliday Barker was born in Peterborough on 6 July 1818.
 As a young man he was employed as a clerk for a wine merchant.
 He worked for Wood & Westhead warehousemen in Manchester from 1844 to 1851.
-Then he became an accountant and commission agent at an office on Princess Street, Manchester.
-He suffered from poor health and converted to teetotalism.
+He then became an accountant and commission agent at an office on Princess Street, Manchester.
+Barker suffered from poor health and became a teetotaller.
 In 1837, he signed an abstinence pledge and became secretary of the Spalding Temperance Society.

-In 1843, he refused to drink the fermented wine at Wesleyan chapel in Lincoln.
-This caused controversy and he was disciplined by the church so severed his connection with them.
-He appealed for support to Frederic Richard Lees.
+In 1843, Barker refused to drink the fermented wine at Wesleyan chapel in Lincoln.
+This generated controversy, and he was disciplined by the church.
+As a result, he severed his connection with them.
+He appealed for support from Frederic Richard Lees.

 Barker was a founding member of the United Kingdom Alliance (UKA) and its secretary from 1853 to 1883.
-He was paid well at £500 a year and became a well known temperance leader in Britain.
-He married Millicent Bates in 1844, they had four sons.
+He was paid £500 a year and became a well known temperance leader in Britain.
+He married Millicent Bates in 1844 and they had four sons.

 Barker communicated with American temperance advocates such as Edward C. Delavan and Neal Dow.
 He was a founder of the Union and Emancipation Society.
 Barker was a vegetarian.
 In the 1850s, he served in the committee of the Manchester and Salford Vegetarian Association.
 He authored the vegetarian book, Thoughts, Facts and Hints on Human Dietetics.
-He was influential in converting Francis William Newman to vegetarianism.
-Barker was an early member of the Vegetarian Society.
+Barker was influential in converting Francis William Newman to vegetarianism.
+He was an early member of the Vegetarian Society.
+He also served as vice-president of the Society.

 Barker died in Fallowfield on 26 June 1889.